vvvv/AppWithPluginsDemo/README.md

 The main files are
 - info: `myApp.vl` references `host.vl` and is intended for export.
-- info: `myApp-develop.vl` like above but also references any plugins directly to be able to work on them
+- info: `myApp-plugindevelop.vl` like above but also references any plugins directly to be able to work on them
 - info: `host.vl` contains host related logic and must not be referenced by plugins.
 In this example it will show a combo box to select the plugin which should run.
 - Plugin Interfaces: `Layer-plugins.vl`, `TexFX-plugins.vl`, `Audio-plugins.vl` - These contain the plugin interfaces.